Bayesian Variational Inference for Mixed Data Mixture Models: Experimental Results

-We investigate whether or not our proposed approach can produce epidemiologically heterogeneous and meaningful clusters that could then be used for planning prevention and clinical care, and to monitor population health over time.
+We investigate whether our proposed approach can produce epidemiologically heterogeneous and meaningful clusters that could then be used for planning prevention and clinical care, and to monitor population health over time.
 For the model likelihood, we use \Cref{eq: likelihoodVIzintegratedout}, and we make the same prior assumptions and hyperparameter choice as in \Cref{subsec: mixeddatamixturemodel}.
-We run the proposed variational inference procedure with $K=10$ as this was the number of clusters identified as most suitable by \cite{Lhoste2024} when analysing the continuous part of the same dataset with a K-means algorithm.
+We run the proposed variational inference procedure with $K=10$ as this was the number of clusters identified as most suitable by \cite{Lhoste2024} when analysing the continuous part of the same dataset using K-means.

-To examine the features of the clusters produced by our method, we use the variational posterior predictive marginal distributions, as described earlier in \Cref{eq: posteriorpredmarginalx}, because they are both suitable for visualisation in high-dimensional settings and effectively summarize the composition of each cluster while accounting for posterior uncertainty.
-For each cluster, the variational posterior predictive marginal distributions are represented using radar plots for the continuous data in \Cref{fig: radarplotUSdata}, and using bar plots for the categorical data in \Cref{fig: barplotUSdata}.
+To examine the features of the clusters produced by our method, we use the variational posterior predictive marginal distributions, as described earlier in \Cref{eq: posteriorpredmarginalx}, because they are suitable for visualisation in high-dimensional settings and effectively summarize the composition of each cluster while accounting for posterior uncertainty.
+For each cluster, the variational posterior predictive marginal distributions are represented using radar plots for the continuous data in \Cref{fig: radarplotUSdata}, bar plots for the categorical data in \Cref{fig: barplotUSdata}.

-In \Cref{fig: radarplotUSdata}, one can see that clusters $1$ and $2$ have very small posterior mixture probabilities, meaning that the model has effectively settled on less clusters than originally specified, indicating some ability to compensate for the over specification of $K$ even on real data.
+In \Cref{fig: radarplotUSdata}, one can see that clusters $1$ and $2$ have very small posterior mixture probabilities, suggesting that CAVI has effectively settled on less clusters than originally specified, indicating some ability to correct for the over specification of $K$ even on real data.
 Cluster 5 is the largest cluster (in the sense of posterior mean of $\pi_k$), and is representative of a median adult, as the posterior predictive means of most continuous variables are close to the empirical median albeit with somewhat lower pulse, HbA1c and SBP, and its posterior predictive distribution for smoking status also does not differ greatly from the median.
 Clusters 9 and 10 also have posterior predictive means close to the empirical median for most continuous features, but distinguishes from cluster 5 and each other by cluster 9 having somewhat elevated BMI and healthier cholesterol levels (HDL and non-HDL) with mostly non smokers, and cluster 10 having elevated cholesterol levels and predominantly current smokers.

 Clusters 4, 6 and 8 have posterior predictive means at close to or exceeding 75\% quantile for multiple continuous features, and few if any below 50\% quantile.
 Clusters 4 and 6 are both characterized by very high posterior means for HbA1c, suggesting they are characterized by diabetic people.
 However, they differ in anthropometric measures and, to some extent, lipid profiles: Cluster 6 shows markedly elevated posterior means for WHtR and BMI, along with relatively high HDL, whereas cluster 4 exhibits posterior means for WHtR and BMI that are closer to the population median but still somewhat elevated, and close to median level of HDL.
 Cluster 8 is characterized by very high posterior means for systolic and diastolic blood pressure, BMI, and WHtR, but near-median levels of HbA1c and cholesterol, distinguishing it from clusters 4 and 6.
 Smoking distributions for all three clusters are similar.